RedHatQE/firewatch/README.md

   - If no failures are found, firewatch will search for any open issues on the Jira server provided and add a comment to the issue mentioning that the job has passed since that issue was filed.
     - This functionality also uses the labels on issues created by firewatch.
     - **Note:** If you get a notification on an issue, but would like to continue working on the issue without getting notifications, add the `ignore-passing-notification` label to the issue.
+  - You can optionally report successful runs by defining the `"success_rules"` section in the config.
-  - An optional Jira story can be created (with status `closed`) reporting the job success by using the `--report-success` option.
+    - For each rule in this section, a Jira story will be created (with status `closed`) reporting the job success.

 ## Getting Started